lubeda/EspHoMaTriXv2/README.md

 ![sample](images/icon_clock.png)

-There are some preinstalled [icons](wiki/default-icons.html) in the yaml, so you can easily start showing information on your display with home assistant service calls.
+There are some preinstalled [icons](https://raw.githubusercontent.com/lubeda/EspHoMaTriXv2/2024.1.0/wiki/default-icons.html) in the yaml, so you can easily start showing information on your display with home assistant service calls.

 #### Normal icon screen

 This shows the icon "solar" `icon_name` with the scrolling text `text` "sun is shining" for 10 seconds `screen_time` in a queue with all the other screens in the queue, after 2 minutes `lifetime` it disappears from the queue.
 The text color (`r`,`g`,`b`) is specified with RGB values.
 The display decides when to display this screen depending on the queue.

 ![sample](images/icon_screen.png)

+example home assistant service call:

 ```yaml
 service: esphome.ulanzi_icon_screen